-These vendors wear their bright orange grills at hip level, slinging €1.40 bratwurst served in rolls with your choice of mustard and/or ketchup.
+It can be pan-fried in beer and served along with rotkohl and potatoes, but it is best known as the quintessential street food.
+Eat this German meal-on-the-go from a grillwalker.
+These vendors wear their bright orange grills at hip level, slinging €1.50 bratwurst on a roll (brötchen) with your choice of mustard and/or ketchup.
 Don’t be alarmed that the sausage hangs out both ends – that is the way it is supposed to be.

 Look for vendors around Alexanderplatz or anywhere groups of hungry people gather.

 You will probably notice the vertical spits of meat before you ever actually order one.
-Giant cones of lamb, chicken or veal mix are prominently placed in Imbiss windows before being warmed to order and shaved off in salty strips.
+Giant cones of lamb, chicken or veal mix are prominently placed in imbiss windows before being grilled to order and shaved off in salty strips.

 The meat is then placed in a pide with salad and sauce.